 How is skating slalom on triskates compare to skating them on a freestyle setup?
 How are the Katana Trinity Frames?

 Triskates are the best for speed slalom!
-I am currently learning do to freestyle on triskates.
-I had difficulties in the beginning and had to get used to it.
-I still don't feel super confident on them, but I think it is just a matter of time.
+I am currently learning do to freestyle on triskates. and had difficulties in the beginning and had to get used to it.
+I still don’t feel super confident on them, but I think it is just a matter of time.
 Some things that at first seemed impossible, I am now able to do!

 How often do you compete?